VMois/vmois.github.io/about.md

 subtitle: Hi!
 I'm Vladyslav Moisieienkov.
 ---

 I am a software engineer from Ukraine.
-I work as a technical student at [CERN](https://home.cern) on the [REANA](https://reanahub.io) platform for reproducible research analysis.

-Before, I spend almost three years working part-time as Data Engineering Intern at [Realeyes](https://www.realeyesit.com) while studying full-time Electrical Engineering BSc at [BME](https://www.vik.bme.hu/en/) university (and my studies are still ongoing).
+I work part-time as a Data Engineer at [WorldQuant Predictive](https://wqpredictive.com) and studying full-time Electrical Engineering BSc at [Budapest University of Technology and Economics](https://www.vik.bme.hu/en/) university.

 I am interested in Python, backend development, distributed systems, and architecture design.
 It brings me joy to see how components of the system interact with each other efficiently.